 The Company ensures that the manufacturing operations are conducted in the mannerwhereby optimum utilization and maximum possible savings of energy is achieved.
 The natureof our manufacturing process is such that it does not have a significant ecologicalfootprint and therefore for the year no specific investments were required to be made infurther reducing the energy consumption.
 As the impact of measures taken for conservationand optimum utilization of energy are not quantitative its impact on cost cannot bestated accurately.

 The Company's products are manufactured using in-house know how and research facilitiesand no outside technology is being used for manufacturing activities.
 Therefore notechnology absorption is required.
-The Company constantly strives for maintenance andimprovement of the quality of its products and entire Research & Developmentactivities are directed to achieve the aforesaid goal.
+The Company constantly strives for maintenance andimprovement of the quality of its products and entire Research and Development activitiesare directed to achieve the aforesaid goal.

 Human Resource and Industrial Relations: